orcasgit/django-fitbit/docs/settings.rst

 :Default: ``False``

 When this setting is True, we will subscribe to user data.
-Fitbit will send notifications when the data changes and we will mark our local data as dirty.
-When requests for fitbit data are made to fitapp, we will always pull the data from our own database instead of getting it directly from Fitbit.
-Of course, if our data is dirty we will update it first.
+Fitbit will send notifications when the data changes and we will queue tasks to get the updated data.
+When requests for fitbit data are made to fitapp, we will always pull the latest data from our own database instead of getting it directly from Fitbit.
+To use this feature, you will need to setup a celery worker to handle the tasks.

 .. _FITAPP_SUBSCRIBER_ID: